Get Free Solar Panel Quotes

 • Get paid for what you don't use

-If you want to save money on your energy bills and fight climate change at the same time, we’ve got good news: there’s a government programme enabling people to do exactly that.
+If you want to save money on your energy bills and fight climate change at the same time, we’ve got good news: there’s a government grants scheme enabling people to do exactly that.

 In this guide, we’ll tell you everything you need to know about this scheme, including how much you can borrow, how long you’ll have to pay it back, and which improvements it covers.